Canada advises against foreign travel, Ontario limits events

 Bars and restaurants remain at 100% capacity.
 Provincial officials said the capacity limit applies only to any event with 1,000 or more spectators.

 There were 1,808 new coronavirus cases reported in Ontario and 2,386 in Quebec on Monday.
-Ford said the omicron variant is the most contagious variant seen yet and is on the verge of becoming the most dominant strain in the province if it isn’t already.
+Ford noted the omicron variant is the most contagious variant seen yet and is on the verge of becoming the most dominant strain in Ontario if it isn’t already.

 The city of Kingston, Ontario, announced earlier this week that it is limiting gatherings to a maximum of five people in response to the fast spread of the omicron variant there.